The Art of Feng Shui: The Myth and the Marvel

 - The kitchen is the one place in the house most susceptible to hazard.
 Green is the safest color to use here.

-– The study is an important area for free air, and open mindedness.
+- The study is an important area for free air and open-mindedness.
 Yellow or white will keep the area amicable.

 Whether or not you take the ancient art of Feng Shui on board, it is quite an impressive subject as well as vastly immense–I have only just touched the bare minimum here.
 Aside from the apparent mysticism, its principles touch upon the chic mannerism of modern design as well.
 More and more designers and clients are designing with meaning and with spirituality.
 In my opinion, this is wonderful!

-Every type of art has spiritual root and meaning–it’s the artist that makes it distinct.
+Every type of art has spiritual roots and meaning–it’s the artist that makes it distinct.
 As always, my best design advice is to understand what touches you and manifest it into your space.
 Peace be with you and may your Ch’i flow free!